mdeljavan/math-string/readme.md

 # math-stirng

-math-stirng is a JavaScript library that solve phrase mathematics without use eval() function. it solves The Four Basic Mathematical Operations in this time but in future will add more actions to it.
+math-stirng is a JavaScript library that solve phrase mathematics without use eval() function. it solves The Four Basic Mathematical Operations and power a number in this time but in future will add more actions to it.

 ## Installation